technologiestiftung/lab-site/source/projects/bike-workshop/en/index.md

 ---
 layout: project
-description: "In a workshop with stakeholders, we explored the topic of data-sharing agreements between shared mobility providers and the city."
+description: "In a workshop with stakeholders, we explored the topic of data-sharing agreements between shared mobility providers and the city of Berlin."
 lang: en
 title: "Shared mobility, shared data?"
-subtitle: "In a workshop with stakeholders, we explored the topic of data-sharing agreements between shared mobility providers and the city"
+subtitle: "In a workshop with stakeholders, we explored the topic of data-sharing agreements between shared mobility providers and the city of Berlin."
 type: publication
 colorMode: bright
 thumbnail: /projects/bike-workshop/images/thumbnail.png